 A distinction I’d like to make is that when I hold the data/information about the client and I present that data to the client, I’m acting as a consultant, not a coach.
 In my case, I let my client know that our initial sessions are part of a consultative process as we go about collecting data and information that will help them to create an informed Development Plan.

 As a coach, I never create my client’s Development Plan for them; to me that would mean I’m consulting, and not coaching.
 I want my clients to have full ownership and responsibility for their Development Plan, not me.
-I will ask questions and probe further as part of the iterative process of developing the plan, and that is where I can add value to the client in this part of the process.
+I will ask questions and probe further as part of the iterative process of developing their plan, and that is where I can add value to the client in this part of the process.

 I’ve been involved in debriefing assessments, interviews, etc. for 8 hours straight with a client, which is a lot to take in!
 Mostly, my debrief sessions are 2-3 hours (thank goodness!).
-Most people find information about themselves interesting, hence why it takes time to debrief, and to process anything that might be a shock to them.
+Most people find information about themselves interesting, hence why it takes time to debrief, and to process anything that might be a surprise to them.

 How to turn Tools into Coaching Conversations

-To me, the initial part of a coaching engagement that utilizes tools to support the client to create their Development Plan is the consulting part of the engagement.
 The purpose is to broaden awareness to the client of their strengths, and possible areas for upgrading to continue to move up, or to be a better leader, team member, or manager.
 I use coaching skills to ask questions, make observations and offer comments, but mostly I’m providing information to them for them to consider.
 If I pick out certain things in reports to highlight (versus letting the client highlight what stands out to them) then I’m acting as a consultant.

-Are you ready to upgrade your coaching skills, and prepare for your next ICF credential?
+Are you ready to upgrade your coaching skills, prepare for your next ICF credential, or renew your credential?

 The Mentor Coaching Group Program is an ICF approved individual / group program for 30 ICF Core Competency CCEs if you complete all program components, including 10 hours of mentor coaching.